MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tvm-remediation.md

 ### Top remediation activities in the dashboard

-View **Top remediation activities** in the [threat and vulnerability management dashboard](tvm-dashboard-insights.md).
+View **Top remediation activities** in the [threat and **Vulnerability management** dashboard](tvm-dashboard-insights.md).
 Select any of the entries to go to the **Remediation** page.
 You can mark the remediation activity as completed after the IT admin team remediates the task.

 ![Example of Top remediation activities card with a table that lists top activities that were generated from security recommendations.](images/tvm-remediation-activities-card.png)